 This morning Taima slid under the covers on my side of the bed.
 Put her hands on my face, her warm chubby little-kid hands, and smiled a secret little smile at me.
 Maybe she was remembering a dream for the first time in her life.
 Maybe she’d just experienced a satisfying fart.
 Whatever it was she had kept it to herself.

-Her usual style is a steady stream of consciousness: “I done my cereal now Mommy.
+Her usual style was a steady stream of consciousness: “I done my cereal now Mommy.
 What are you doing?
 I want to play ball now, where is my blue ball, can you play with me Mommy?”
-But today was different, and I stare at the wake of the boat, wondering why.
+But this morning was different, and I stare at the wake of the boat, wondering why.

 Silas is ignoring his mother.
 He climbs onto the railing not far from me and points out to the Bay.
 “Lookit the boats!
 Mama!
 Lookit!”
-There’s a group of sailboats behind us, all with tall masts and twilight-blue sails.
+A group of sailboats is sliding by, all with tall masts and twilight-blue sails.

 “Silas, get down from the railing.
 It’s not safe!”
 His mother starts towards him.

+The bleat of a horn signals our approach to the Marin side.
 My watch buzzes, and I glance at my wrist.
-It’s a tweet.
+But it’s not my alarm, it’s a tweet.
 It’s -

 Moral Compass @MoralCompass